National Center for Transgender Equality: United ENDA

 NCTE undertook successful work on state and local policies and in getting "gender identity" added to federal hate crimes legislation (which passed in 2009 as the Matthew Shepard and James Byrd Hate Crimes Prevention Act).
 But its primary initial policy goals were transforming the lesbian and gay rights movement into the LGBTQ rights movement and adding gender identity and expression language to the Employment Non-Discrimination Act (ENDA), which was then pending before Congress and covered only "sexual orientation".

-A significant step toward making the lesbian and gay rights movement more inclusive occurred in 2007, when NCTE and the National Gay and Lesbian Task Force led a coalition of more than 350 trans and LGBT groups known as United ENDA, which demanded that Congress not pass ENDA without gender identity protections.
+A significant step toward making the lesbian and gay rights movement more inclusive occurred in 2007, when NCTE and the National Gay and Lesbian Task Force led a coalition of more than 350 trans and LGBTQ groups known as United ENDA, which demanded that Congress not pass ENDA without gender identity protections.
 Even though no version of ENDA was enacted, the United ENDA campaign was a turning point in LGBTQ activism, leading to the solidification of an LGBTQ movement that was fully committed to trans rights.

 ENDA had been the legislative priority for lesbian and gay rights organizations since it was first introduced in 1994, but gender identity protections were not added until 2007.
 ENDA was replaced in 2015 with the Equality Act, which would ban discrimination based on sex, sexual orientation, and gender identity in not just employment, but also in public accommodations, education, housing, and credit.
 The Equality Act has yet to become law as of 2025.